tdelphi1981/LumiX/docs/source/tutorials/index.rst

 Manufacturing Production Planning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A comprehensive 3-step tutorial demonstrating how to build production planning solutions for manufacturing, progressing from basic continuous variable optimization to advanced goal programming with customer order priorities.
+A comprehensive 7-step tutorial demonstrating how to build production planning solutions for manufacturing, progressing from basic continuous variable optimization to advanced what-if analysis with ORM-safe model copying.

 **What You'll Learn:**